Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method

 The \thnc\ equations are nonlinear partial differential equations.
 They could be cast into a form which resembles the Navier-Stokes equations, similar to the Madelung formulation of the one-body Schrödinger equation, but we opt instead for a formulation in terms of a suitably defined ``wave function'' that is numerically more convenient.

-For numerical solution of eqns.(\ref{eq:deltaSdeltag}) and (\ref{eq:deltaSdeltaphi}), we define an effective ``pair wave function''
+For numerical solution of eqns.~(\ref{eq:deltaSdeltag}) and~(\ref{eq:deltaSdeltaphi}), we define an effective ``pair wave function''

-Within the Kirkwood superposition approximation we can then cast the two real-valued eqns.(\ref{eq:deltaSdeltag}) and (\ref{eq:deltaSdeltaphi}) into a single complex nonlinear Schrödinger-like equation for $\psi(r,t)$.
+Within the Kirkwood superposition approximation we can then cast the two real-valued eqns.~(\ref{eq:deltaSdeltag}) and~(\ref{eq:deltaSdeltaphi}) into a single complex nonlinear Schrödinger-like equation for $\psi(r,t)$.
 The derivation can be found in the appendix.
 The final form of the \thnc\ equation is

-$w_I$ is a functional of $g(r)$ only, and it is the same induced interaction that appears also in ground state HNC-EL calculations, see e.g.\ Ref.~\onlinecite{QMBT00Polls}. $w_I$ can be interpreted as a phonon-mediated interaction in addition to the bare interaction $v$.
+The induced interaction $w_I$ is a functional of $g(r)$ only, and it is the same expression that appears also in ground state HNC-EL calculations, see e.g.\ Ref.~\onlinecite{QMBT00Polls}.
+This induced interaction can be interpreted as a phonon-mediated interaction in addition to the bare interaction $v$.
 An additional potential term appears if the elementary diagrams $E$ mentioned above are taken into account; since $E$ depends only on $g$, the same approximations for $E$ as in the ground state HNC-EL method could be applied.
-For simplicity we neglect $E$ in this work. $\beta$ and $\gamma$ are functionals of both $g(r)$ and $\varphi$,
+For simplicity we neglect $E$ in this work.
+The expressions $\beta$ and $\gamma$ are functionals of both $g(r)$ and $\varphi$,